Lincoln's Inn: Benchers

-There are approximately 296 Benchers as of November 2013, with the body consisting of those members of the Inn elected to high judicial office, those who have sat as Queen's Counsel for six or seven years and some of the more distinguished "junior" barristers (those barristers who are not Queen's Counsel).
+There are approximately 296 Benchers as of November 2013, with the body consisting of those members of the Inn elected to high judicial office, those who have sat as King's Counsel for six or seven years and some of the more distinguished "junior" barristers (those barristers who are not King's Counsel).
 There are also "additional benchers"—members of the Inn who have been successful in a profession other than the law, who have the rights of a normal bencher except that they cannot hold an office, such as Treasurer.
 In addition there are "honorary benchers", who hold all the rights of a Bencher except the right to vote and the right to hold an office.
 These are people of "sufficient distinction" who have been elected by the Inn, and includes people such as Margaret Thatcher, former Prime Minister of the United Kingdom.

 In common with the other Inns, Lincoln's Inn also has a "Royal Bencher"—a member or members of the Royal Family who have been elected Benchers.
-The present Royal Bencher is Duke of Kent who was elected after the death of the previous incumbent Princess Margaret.
+The present Royal Bencher is the Duke of Kent who was elected after the death of the previous incumbent, Princess Margaret.
 In 1943, when she was elected as Royal Bencher, Queen Mary became the first female Bencher in any Inn.
-His Royal Highness Prince Andrew Duke of York was elected a Royal Bencher in December 2012.
+Andrew Mountbatten-Windsor (then Prince Andrew Duke of York) was elected a Royal Bencher in December 2012.